Guidelines for Design and Installation of Plaques

 Policy Type: Facilities and Property

 Policy Number: 406B

-A plaque is a permanent display, which recognizes an individual, group or organization.
+An (memorial object) engraved plaque is a display which recognizes an individual,

 1. Recognition of distinguished members of the University community whose outstanding service warrants remembrance.

 2. Recognition of a historically significant event of importance to the University community.

 3. Honor an individual, a group of individuals, an organization, or a geographic area that has a definable and significant connection with Binghamton University's history, academic programs, research projects, public services, or development priorities.